 We also offer several other ways to get in touch with us such as class visits, fairs outside of Frankfurt and personal consultations.
 Please visit our page to find out more!

 Our Master in Applied Data Science curriculum is based on four pillars.
-Pillar one deals with the technology of data science: machine learning, algorithms, deep learning, databases, natural language processing, statistics and cloud computing to name a few.
-The second pillar is the business courses on accounting, finance and management.
-Here, students get to see how data science influences the business world in terms of processes.
+Pillar one deals with the technology of data science: machine learning, algorithms, deep learning and cloud computing to name a few.
+During the second pillar, students get to see how data science influences the business world in terms of processes.
 Ethical and legal ramifications of data science/AI constitute the third pillar.
-As responsible data scientists, students and graduates need to understand the societal implications of data science and AI.
-The last and probably most important pillar is the research/application of all three pillars.
-The application in the business landscape is of crucial importance to the education of our students as is the research conducted by both students and faculty within the programme to constantly push the boundaries and excel further with new ideas.
+Students and graduates will understand the societal implications of data science and AI.
+The last pillar is the application in the business landscape.

 Students will acquire a rudimentary understanding of linear algebra, probability theory, information theory and their use in machine learning and data science.
 Paying particular attention to mathematics for information systems, this module serves as a foundation module for Machine Learning 1 & 2.